-How Do You Casually Run Into Your Crush?
-It Never Paid Off For Me — Until It Did
+I Arranged To Casually Run Into My Crushes & It Never Worked — Until It Did

 "What are you doing here?!"
 These five little words could make up the title of my memoir.
 I used to croon that sentence constantly at unsuspecting men who had no idea that I was accidentally-on-purpose running into them — or so I thought.
 As it turns out, when you're always coincidentally in the right place at the right time, the people around you may start to unearth the fact that it's no coincidence at all.
 In fact, if you plan to casually run into your crush when they're doing their laundry, on the phone with their mother, or about to take a calculus test, they might just begin to mark your activity as suspicious AF.

 Now, I am in no way encouraging you to stalk to object of your affection.
 As always, I am a strong advocate for clear cut and direct communication.
 But even I must admit that sometimes, walking up to someone and simply stating, "I think you're hot and would like to make out with your face.
 Want to grab pierogi sometime?" just doesn't slip off the tongue.
 Flirting can be hard, you guys — especially when you lack the charisma and coordination to ask someone out on the fly.
 So, yes: I spent several years in college casually "bumping in" to the people I was interested in.
 I took note of their schedules, kept an ear out for parties I thought they might attend, and tried to orchestrate my very own meet-cute.